nrwl/nx-set-shas/README.md

 Figuring out what these two git commits are might not be as simple as it seems.

-On a CI system that runs on submitted PRs, we determine what commits to include in the **affected** calculation by comparing our `HEAD-commit-of-PR-branch`to the commit in main branch (`master` or `main` usually) from which the PR branch originated.
-This will ensure our PR in whole is always being tested.
+On a CI system that runs on submitted PRs, we determine what commits to include in the **affected** calculation by comparing our `HEAD-commit-of-PR-branch` to the commit in main branch (`master` or `main` usually) from which the PR branch originated.
+This will ensure the entirety of our PR is always being tested.

 But what if we want to set up a continuous deployment system that, as changes get pushed to `master`, it builds and deploys